law4percent/draw-polygons-for-computer-vision/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. e crucial for training models in the following computer vision tasks:
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-- **Object Detection**: Annotate areas of interest, such as objects in images, that the model will learn to detect.
-- **Image Segmentation**: Annotate more complex, irregular shapes to train segmentation models that segment the image into meaningful regions.

 ## Example Data Format